iotaledger/iota-wiki/shimmer/learn/glossary.md

 - **Nakamoto Consensus:** Named after the creator of Bitcoin, Satoshi Nakamoto, the Nakamoto Consensus describes the replacement of coordination / communication between known agents with a cryptographic puzzle (Proof-of-Work).
 Completion of the puzzle determines which agent acts next.
 - **Neighbors:** Network nodes that are directly connected and can exchange messages without intermediate nodes.
 - **Nodes:** A node is any computer that connects to other nodes in the network via software.
 In principle, they serve as a connection point for data transfers.
-The Tangle works with different types of nodes, such as full nodes (Hornet, Bee), permanodes (Chronicle) or smart contract nodes (Wasp).
+The Tangle works with different types of nodes, such as full nodes like Hornet, permanodes (Chronicle) or smart contract nodes (Wasp).
 - **Network Layer (IOTA 2.0):** This layer manages the lower layers of Internet communication such as TCP.
 In this layer, the connections between the nodes are managed by the Auto peering and Peer Discovery modules and the Gossip protocol.
 - **Network ID:** The network ID enables user-specific subtangles in which nodes can only recognize messages from the network ID listed in their configuration file.